 An example of an interactive Performance Summary Dashboard created using a template.

 An Einstein Analytics App organizes data projects, dashboards, and control visibility.
 This is where you can explore data and run presentations.
 A Lens is a visualization of data in a dataset where users can view data graphically and perform filtered queries.
 Similar to a page in Lightning Experience that comprises multiple Lightning components, a Dashboard is made up of a gallery of widgets.
 Dataflow is designed to arrange the course of data from extraction to transformation.
 It is then used to create one or more datasets based on data from Salesforce objects or existing datasets.
 A dataflow is a set of instructions, and it can be used to specify which datasets should be available for querying.

 Interactive exploration is the magic word that describes Einstein Analytics.
 Sales Managers or Support Directors can now have a better vision and unique insights to make incomparable customer experience and attain customer success.

 There you go!
 Salesforce Einstein’s ‘A.I. for All’ promises us a new and easier scheme for interacting with data!
 I’ll bet that there's a lot more to look out for, so isn’t now the perfect time for a Salesforce upskill?
 Before mastering Einstein Analytics and Discovery, you would need sufficient knowledge on data management, modeling, and migration, so let’s first get you prep-up with Data Architecture and Management basics.
 Check out the detailed study guide here and increase your knowledge with these realistic practice exams.

 What Certification are you studying for now?

-Focus on Force currently provides practice exams and study guides for ten certifications
+Focus on Force currently provide practice exams and study guides for nine certifications